 Minimally invasive surgeries

-Up to 95% success rate.
-The doctors listed below apply the latest techniques to achieve such a result.
+Up to 95% success rate in spine surgery in Germany.
+The doctors listed below apply the latest techniques to achieve such a result

 International accreditation.
 The spine surgery facilities have international healthcare accreditations and certificates.
 It means that they provide the spine surgery in accordance with the strict world treatment protocols.